 CEO impersonation.
-For some, it’s a career-ending impression of the boss performed to get a laugh at the company holiday party.
-But to those of us in the world of cybersecurity, CEO impersonation is anything but funny.
+For some, it involves getting a laugh by dressing like the boss on their birthday.
+However, in the world of cybersecurity, CEO impersonation is anything but funny.

 Commonly known as C-Suite impersonation, CEO fraud, or the more popular term, Business Email Compromise (BEC), this form of cybercrime is growing in popularity…and complexity.
 In short, Business Email Compromise is a form of cyber-enabled financial fraud.
 With this type of cybercrime, the hacker impersonates a high-level executive in order to trick a subordinate employee into parting with company funds – usually in the form of transferring money or paying a fictitious invoice.